Students with disabilities

 Search for and download talking books in Legimus, the Swedish Agency for Accessible Media's (MTM) catalogue.
-The library can provide you with a log in account.
+The library can provide you with an account.

 Guide about talking books and reading support